Movanna/database_migration/README.md

 It inserts data for introductions and title pages and updates table publication_collection with the corresponding ids.

 ## 13. update_notes.py
-This script updates the document_id:s in table documentnote in topelius._notes for collection Läsning för barn.
+This script updates the document_id:s in table documentnote in topelius_notes for collection Läsning för barn.
 It has to be run only once; document_id:s are not continously updated.
 The XML files need to be accessible for the script.

-## update_comment_with_lasning_for_barn.py
+## 14. update_comment_with_lasning_for_barn.py
 This script was used for updating table document in db topelius_notes with filepaths to comments for Läsning för barn.